-Our board of directors has determined that, upon effectiveness of this offering, a majority of the board will consist of members who are "independent" as that term is defined under current listing standards of NASDAQ.
+Our board of directors has determined that a majority of the board consists of members who are "independent" as that term is defined under current listing standards of NASDAQ.
 The board of directors considers Professor Ofir and Messrs.
 Bialos, Berman and Balin to be "independent."